Our Frequently Asked Questions should cover most inquiries, but if you’d like more explanation please reach out – we’d love to hear from you!

 How can I pay?

 We prefer cash, checks, and Interact Email Money Transfer.
 We also accept Visa, Mastercard, and American Express in person.
-For only payments, we also accept Apple Pay.
+For online payments we also accept Apple Pay.
 Prepaid credit cards do not always work with our system.
 We do not have an Interac/Debit machine.

 Where do I send payments and photographs?